 WooCommerce operates as a WordPress plugin that extends WordPress’s capabilities with e-commerce features:

-Create unlimited product listings with descriptions, images, prices, SKUs, inventory tracking, and variations (like size/color options).
+Product management.
+Create unlimited product listings with descriptions, images, prices, SKUs, inventory tracking, and variations (like size and color options).

-Customers add products to cart, proceed through checkout, enter shipping information, and complete payment — all within your site.
+Shopping cart and checkout.
+Customers add products to cart, proceed through checkout, enter shipping information, and complete payment, all within your site.

 How does WooCommerce stack up against other popular e-commerce solutions?